Your source for the Best Mexican Insurance Articles

 If you plan to take the Ferry at La Paz over to the mainland, you must have a TVIP before boarding the ship.

-Fortunately, you can get a TVIP at several places south of the border, as long as you have your visa.
+Fortunately, you can get a TVIP at several places south of the border, as long as you already have your tourist visa.
 If you do not have a visa, forget it.
 They will tell you to go back to Ensenada or Nogales to get your visa.
+Since you’re smart and you have your visa, you can easily get a TVIP in Pichilingue (The port at La Paz) or Empalme (Guaymas).

 If you get a TVIP, you MUST turn it in, before the expiration date to get your deposit back.
 If you fail to return your TVIP, you will forfeit your deposit and be left explaining to Aduana how you didn’t sell your vehicle in Mexico and don’t owe duties totaling half the value of the vehicle.

 Do not be tempted to travel with your US or Canadian plated vehicle outside of Baja California, Baja California Sur, or Sonora’s Hassle Free Zone without the proper permit.
 There are checkpoints throughout the country, at random locations, to verify current and proper registration.
-Failure to have this in order could mean a lot of grief and fines.
+Failure to have this in order could mean a lot of grief, vehicle impoundment and fines.

 How and where to get these documents